srgk26/EasyPlotting.jl/README.md

   2. Type `git clone https://github.com/srgk26/easy_plotting.app.git` --> press 'enter'
   3. Type `cd easy_plotting.app/src/Heatmap_scripts/`  ## This changes to the folder directory where heatmap scripts are stored. (type 'ls' to list all files within this directory)
   4. Type `chmod u+rwx ./*`  ## This upgrades file permissions for all files in this directory to 'read+write+execute'
   5. Type `./Initiate_without_PyJulia`  ## This step may take about 30 min.
-Admin password will be requested at the start.
+Admin password will be requested at the beginning.
   6. Type `julia`  ## Runs Julia within terminal
   7. Type `include("main_code.jl")`  ## Adds and executes the 'main_code.jl' script.